nasa/ziggy/doc/user-manual/running-pipeline.md

 If the failure was in the import of the contents of the pipeline-defining XML files, there's an alternative to using `ziggy cluster init`.
 Specifically, you can use other ziggy commands that import the XML files without performing initialization.

-If you look at the list of ziggy nicknames in the top screen shot, there are 3 that will be helpful here: `import-parameters`, `import-datastore-config`, and `import-pipelines`.
-These do what they say: import the parameter library, data type definition, and pipeline definition files, respectively.
+If you look at the list of ziggy nicknames in the top screen shot, there are 2 that will be helpful here: `import-pipelines` and `update-pipelines`.
+The `import-pipelines` command will attempt to import whatever XML files you provide on its command line.
+The `update-pipelines` command will attempt to update the pipeline definition.

-Important note: if you decide to manually import the XML files, **you must do so in the order shown above:** parameters, then data types, then the pipeline definitions.
-This is because some items can't import correctly unless other items that they depend upon have already been pulled in.
+##### Import versus Update

+What's the difference between an import and an update?
+The difference comes down to what each one does if it sees an entry in the XML file that already exists in the database.

+The `import-pipelines` command will only attempt to import genuinely new pipeline definition elements.
+If it sees something in the XML that already exists in the database, it will ignore that something.
+The `update-pipelines` will import any genuinely new elements, and will also import elements that are already defined in the database.

+The thing about update-pipelines is that, if there are elements in the XML files that already exist in the database, the versions that are in the database will be replaced by the versions in the XML.
+Hence this is a potentially destructive action in that it might replace versions of pipelines, etc., that you like, with versions you don't.
+The `import-pipelines` command is guaranteed not to do this.

+##### All or Nothing Imports

+It is worth noting here that imports or udpates of the pipeline definitions are all-or-nothing: If you have 10 XML files that define your pipelines, and 1 out of 10 can't be imported due to errors, nothing in any of those 10 files will be saved to the database.
+This means that if you get a Java stack trace from one of your import files failing, and you fix it, you have to rerun the import for all the files.

 #### Cluster Start and Cluster Status